 Photography: Amanda Conde

-A mother of 6, Deon Merten and her family found themselves purchasing acreage in the Willamette Valley to build a home and small family farm.
+Deon Merten and her family of 8 found themselves purchasing acreage in the Willamette Valley to build a home and small family farm.
 Before long, the house was built and livestock dotted the acreage.
-But still the kids needed more chores and responsibilities.
+It was time for a new project.
 Always the optimist and enthusiast, Deon bought an egg-laying business that came with 600+ hens and required a big fluffy white working dog to watch over the laying ladies while the kids were off duty.

 This project rebranded the company and combined 4 labels that had to be put on individually by hand into a single label that wraps over the top of the carton.